Akudama Drive

 Akudama Drive (アクダマドライブ, Akudama Doraibu) is a 2020 Japanese cyberpunk anime television series conceptualized by Kazutaka Kodaka and produced by Pierrot and Too Kyo Games.
 It was written by Norimitsu Kaihō and directed by Tomohisa Taguchi.
 Set in a dystopian future in Kansai, the story follows a young woman who accidentally finds herself in a situation where she is forced to keep up the appearance of a Swindler to ensure she does not get killed by a group of Akudama, criminals who are pursued by the government.
 The series aired from October to December 2020.
 A total of six DVD and Blu-ray box sets collected the twelve-episode series in Japan.

 Taguchi was inspired after seeing Kodaka's work in the Danganronpa series and both agreed to work together.
 Inspired by Quentin Tarantino's 1992 film Reservoir Dogs, Kodaka wrote the original draft of similar villains who acts as the protagonists.
-After showing his ideas to Too Kyo Games, the project was greenlighted and Pierrot was brought in to create appealing action scenes.
+After showing his ideas to Too Kyo Games, the project was greenlit and Pierrot was brought in to create appealing action scenes.
 A manga adaptation has also been serialized, while a character CD soundtrack was released in Japan.

 Critical response to the series was positive based on the cyberpunk setting as well as the handling of the main cast, most notably the lead Swindler.
 It is widely considered to be one of the best anime of 2020.
 Reviewers noted that the series primarily centered around the ideals of justice.